Alirezakargar27/Alirezakargar27/README.md

 # Hi 👋, I'm Alireza

 A passionate Junior Software Developer located in Hamburg, ready to relocate for the right opportunity!
-And yes, I do speak German, English, Persian and python!
+I do speak German, English, Persian and python!

 ## 🚀 About Me